openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_ONNX.md

 # Converting an ONNX Model {#openvino_docs_MO_DG_prepare_model_convert_model_Convert_Model_From_ONNX}

 ## Introduction to ONNX
-[ONNX](https://github.com/onnx/onnx) is a representation format for deep learning models.
-ONNX allows AI developers to easily transfer models between different frameworks that helps to choose the best combination for them.
-Today, PyTorch, Caffe2, Apache MXNet, Microsoft Cognitive Toolkit and other tools are developing ONNX support.
+[ONNX](https://github.com/onnx/onnx) is a representation format for deep learning models that allows AI developers to easily transfer models between different frameworks.
+It is hugely popular among deep learning tools, like PyTorch, Caffe2, Apache MXNet, Microsoft Cognitive Toolkit, and many others.

 ## Converting an ONNX Model <a name="Convert_From_ONNX"></a>
 The Model Optimizer process assumes you have an ONNX model that was directly downloaded from a public repository or converted from any framework that supports exporting to the ONNX format.